LIPSASHARMA/Heart-Disease-Prediction-Final-Project/README.md

-# final-project-
+# final-project-Group-9 (Heart Disease Prediction)
 The purpose
-    The purpose of this analysis is to predict heart risk and which factors will have relationship with heart disease.
+    The purpose of this analysis is to predict heart disease and which factors will have relationship with heart disease.
 Results
 Summary